jiawangbai/Versatile-Weight-Attack/README.md

 ```
 You can set "target-class" and "attack-idx" to perform TA-LBF on a specific sample.

-## Reproduce Our Results
-Set the "cifar_root" in the "config.py" firstly.

 Running the below command can reproduce our results in attacking the 8-bit quantized ResNet on CIFAR-10 with the parameter searching strategy introduced in the paper.
 ```shell
 cd single_sample_attack